E2E Spoken Entity Extraction for Virtual Agents: Experiments and Evaluation

-For name extraction, EVAs hear to a larger amount of users providing their names, address and emails on a daily basis.
-Our proposed approach which optimizes using (speech, Entity) pairs depends upon supervised data for automation.
-Thus it becomes important to analyze the amount the data needed before the system starts showing results which are useful to replace humans in an EVA.
+\textbf{Varying amount of training data:} Our proposed approach depends upon supervised data for automation.
+We analyze the amount the data needed before the system starts showing results which are useful to replace humans in an EVA.
 Figure 2 shows variation in Accuracy for full-name extraction test set.
 We measure accuracy at the level of words i.e: word is either first name or the last name, and at the level of characters.
 We found that system achieves high accuracy at the level of characters with less training data but needs more data to get complete name correct.